 Beginning in January 2014, the tenant/operator of Friendship Haven ceased paying rent payments due to us under the lease agreement.
 On March 16, 2014, we terminated the lease agreement.
-Effective May 1, 2014, we became the licensed operator of the facility through Friendswood TRS.
+Effective May 1, 2014, we became the licensed operator and tenant of the facility through Friendswood TRS.
 Upon becoming the licensed operator of the facility, we entered into a management agreement with an affiliate of Stonegate Senior Living ("Stonegate").
-We plan to operate the facility with the Stonegate affiliate or another manager until a long-term lease agreement can be secured.
+In October 2015, we amended the management agreement with Stonegate to increase the term from two years to 12 years (see Note 12).
+We plan to operate the facility with Stonegate until a long-term lease agreement can be secured with a new operator.